Prismatic Dieudonn\'e theory: Introduction

 \begin{proposition}[\Cref{sec:abstr-divid-prism-proposition-equivalence-crystals-modules-for-quasi-regular semiperfectoid}] Let $R$ be a quasi-regular semiperfectoid ring.
-The functor of global sections induces an equivalence between the category of filtered prismatic Dieudonn\'e crystals over $R$ and the category of filtered prismatic Dieudonn\'e modules over $R$. \end{proposition}
+The functor of global sections induces an equivalence between the category of (admissible) prismatic Dieudonn\'e crystals over $R$ and the category of (admissible) prismatic Dieudonn\'e modules over $R$. \end{proposition}